DSuveges/KindleReviews/README.md

 ```
 ![Distribution of ratings of Kindle 2 at different times](http://kepfeltoltes.hu/140525/Kindle2_raings_www.kepfeltoltes.hu_.png)

-To find out more about this outlier, I will later analyse the text of the reviews of this period, as I could not find any news in the archives of the mayor newsportals.
+To find out more about this outlier, I will later analyse the text of the reviews of this period, as I could not find any news in the archives of major newsportals.

 #### Combining reviews over time

-As I have mentioned earlier, the number of reviews suggest that the e-book readers are no longer as interesting.
-To test this I have combined all the number of reviews of all models to see if that was indeed the case.

-Though I have to optimize the plotting script (stackedplot class compatibility with other plot methods is quite poor...)
-The overall shope shuggest that the number of reviews over time probably reached its peak and ....
+Based on the clearly identifiable peaks after Christmas we can assume that the number of reviews are proportional to the number of sold items.
+If this is the case, by combining the number of reviews from all models, we can get an overview of the dynamics of the e-book reader market.

 ![Cumulative reviews](http://kepfeltoltes.hu/140525/cumul_rev_www.kepfeltoltes.hu_.png)

+According to the stacked plot, since the introduction of Kindle readers in 2008, there was a great increase in the demand peaking around 2011 and 2012, but to maintain the interest a constant development is required like touch screen and backlight.

 # To be continued...